 Each evening a different film will be shown (except for the Friday and Saturday evenings of Limmud itself).
 Every screening will feature a film from a different part of the world, showcasing the diversity of Jewish experience and artistic work around the world.

 Screenings will take place in different embassies and cultural institutes across the city.
-The festival's Gala Night will take place on November 21st.

 This year's film selection will be announced shortly so do check back here for updates and a full schedule of screenings.
 We will also email this information to all Limmud attendees.

 Accommodation is located in a hotel at the Limmud China venue.
 The hotel offers rooms with double beds and twin beds.
 In addition to the two nights of the weekend of Limmud China itself, you are welcome to stay at the hotel for a longer period if you are visiting Beijing.

 After you sign up we will send you instructions for how to pay for your stay, either in advance or at the venue.
 We'll make it as simple as possible.
 You are also welcome to arrange your own accommodation if you would prefer.

 Wifi is available for free in all rooms of the hotel.

 If you would like to share a room with a partner or friend, you will be able to indicate this on your application form.

 If you are not coming to Conference with a partner or friend we would still encourage you to share your room.
 Our capable accommodation team will match you up with a suitable roommate, and it’s a great way to meet new people.